woncoh1/LPVG/README.md

 # Linux, Python, Vim and Git
 Timeless, muscle-memory tools inspired by [Mike Levin](https://github.com/miklevin).
-The so-called canonical technologies responsible for covering 80 percent of all use cases with 20 percent of investable effort (the 80-20 rule).
+The so-called canonical technologies responsible for covering 80 percent of all use cases using only 20 percent of investable effort (the 80-20 rule).
 Personal infrastructure that is disruption-proof and obsolescence-resistant.

 ## Linux
 - Windows: [WSL](https://docs.microsoft.com/en-us/windows/wsl/)